i5nipe/i5nipe.github.io/src/content/posts/UpDown/WriteUp.md

 ![Request with Header](./special_header_curl.png)
 > _Figure 3_: **Webserver accepting the request with the Custom Header.**

-I made the follow _Match & Replace_ rule in Caido proxy, and open the site on my browser.
+I created the following _Match & Replace_ rule in Caido proxy, and open the site on my browser.

 ![Rule](./match_replace_caido.png)
 > _Figure 4_: **Rule to added the Header in all request to the vhost.**